crcn/tandem-old/README.md

 Paperclip is designed to be compiled to _other_ frameworks.
 Version 1 of Paperclip will come with a React target.
 Future versions of Paperclip with likely have targets for `Vue`, `Preact`, `Angular`, `PHP`, `Ruby`,  among other languages and frameworks.

-Code-wise, all you need to do to integrate Paperclip into your web application is to import it like a normal module.
+To integrate Paperclip into your existing JavaScript codebase (assuming you've installed the necessary dependencies), all you need to do to import Paperclip files as regular modules.
 Assuming that you have a paperclip file named `people-list.pc` that looks like this:

 ```html
 <component id="people-list" [[property people]]>